Virginia Migratory Waterfowl

 - Hunt or kill any wild bird or wild animal,

-hunt or kill any deer or bear with a gun,
+any deer or bear with a gun, firearm, or other

-firearm, or other weapon with the aid or
+weapon with the aid or assistance of dogs,

 to Sunday hunting prohibition:

-- Waterfowl may be hunted on Sundays subject to geographical limitations established by the Director and except within 200 yards of a place of worship or any accessory structure thereof.
+- Waterfowl (ducks, coot, geese, brant and swan) may be hunted on Sundays subject to geographical limitations established by the Director and except within 200 yards of a place of worship or any accessory structure thereof.

 - Any landowner or member of his family or any person with written permission from the landowner may hunt or kill any wild bird or wild animal, including any nuisance species, on the landowner's property on Sunday, except within 200 yards of a place of worship or any accessory structure thereof.